- Home

 Like potatoes, bananas also contain resistant starch and pectin – types of dietary fibre that support the growth of healthy gut bacteria.

-Bananas are rich in many vitamins and minerals but some of the most notable include vitamin B6, vitamin C, and potassium.
-A medium size banana contains roughly 0.4g of potassium, and research suggests that consuming 1.3-1.4g of potassium each day can lower the risk of heart disease by 26%.
+Bananas are rich in many vitamins and minerals, but some of the most notable include vitamin B6, vitamin C, and potassium.
+A medium-sized banana contains roughly 0.42g of potassium, and research suggests that consuming 1.3-1.4g of potassium each day can lower the risk of heart disease by 26%.

-If you fancy getting creative with how you include bananas in your diet, you might like to check out these healthy recipes from Tesco.
-If you have overripe bananas that you need to use up, it’s also worth having a look at these recipe ideas from Ambitious Kitchen.
+If you fancy getting creative with bananas, check out these healthy recipes from Tesco.
+If you have overripe bananas that need using up, it’s also worth looking at these recipe ideas from Ambitious Kitchen.

 Final thoughts…

-Though healthy ingredients can be expensive, there are still plenty of foods you can buy to get more nutrition for your money – from the humble egg to the unassuming oat.
+Though healthy ingredients can be expensive, there are still plenty you can buy to get more nutrition for your money – from the humble egg to the unassuming oat.

-Are any of these foods a staple in your diet?
-Do you have any ideas for other nutrient-dense foods that cost £1 or less that you’d like to share?
+Are any of these foods staples in your diet?
+Do you have any ideas for other nutrient-dense foods that cost £1 or less?
 We’d love to hear from you in the comments below.